-STATUS: Active Project
+STATUS: Completed Project

 Clinical registries collect and maintain detailed clinical data on millions of patients receiving treatment involving medical devices.
 Registries also provide critical infrastructure that can be used for future analyses related to patient care and outcomes.
 There are clinical conditions that uniquely affect women (e.g., pelvic floor disorders, uterine fibroids, and elective female sterilization).
-A consortium of registries focused on women’s health using data elements and measures expressed in standard structured definitions with the capability to capture and exchange data via software apps and application programming interfaces (APIs) would be valuable to researchers beyond what can be accomplished in a single registry.
+A consortium of registries focused on women’s health using data elements and measures expressed in standard structured definitions with the capability to capture and exchange data via software apps and application programming interfaces (APIs) is valuable to researchers beyond what can be accomplished in a single registry.